- 360° video

 - A service or product, hosted on a computer-based system, that involves the user in an exchange of information and responds to the user’s actions by presenting content such as text, animation, video, audio, etc. An interactive experience includes active participation, not simply reading and watching.

-- Money from DMC used to create an online project.
+- Funding from DMC used to create an online project.
 DMC offers three investment streams: Small, Medium and Large.

 - A word used to organize and describe a website or other online resource, or make it easier to find a website or other online resource using a search engine.